juxhouse/bela-resources/reference/bela.properties.md

 ```
 auth.passwords=true
 ```
-> [!WARNING]
-> Anyone will be able to log in using the `owner.email` set above until the password for that email is reset the first time.
+Anyone will be able to log in using the `owner.email` set above until the password for that email is reset the first time.

 ## Anonymous Access (Optional)